Design Pattern Developer Essentials

 - Encapsulating Construction: The importance of factories for object construction, and how patterns teach us to separate use from creation; examination of Factory-Method, Abstract Factory, and Singleton.

-David Bernstein’s continuing passion for software design and construction has led him to train more than 7,500 developers in the last 23 years for clients that have included Fortune 500 firms such as Microsoft, IBM, Yahoo!, Boeing, AT&T, Sprint, Medtronic, SunGard, State Farm, MetLife and Weyerhaeuser.
-As a longtime IBM consultant, David trained software engineers around the globe, giving them the skills to write the next generation of applications and operating-system software while earning one of the highest satisfaction ratings in the history of IBM education.
-In the past five years, he has focused on providing organizations with training and coaching for software developers and teams transitioning to Agile and Scrum.
+My continuing passion for software design and construction has led me to train more than 8,000 developers in the last twenty-six years for clients that have included Fortune 500 firms such as Microsoft, IBM, Yahoo!, Boeing, AT&T, Sprint, Medtronic, SunGard, State Farm, MetLife and Weyerhaeuser.
+As a longtime IBM consultant, I trained software engineers around the globe, giving them the skills to write the next generation of applications and operating system software while earning one of the highest satisfaction ratings in the history of IBM education.
+Since 2006, I’ve devoted my consulting practice to providing organizations with training and coaching for software developers and teams transitioning to Agile and Scrum.

-This course, part of our comprehensive Certified Scrum Developer Essentials Training , satisfies the one-day elective training requirement for becoming a Certified Scrum Developer (CSD) through the Scrum Alliance.
-This course counts for 8 Professional Development Units (PDUs).
+This design patterns training class, part of our comprehensive Certified Scrum Developer Essentials Training , satisfies the one-day elective training requirement for becoming a Certified Scrum Developer (CSD) through the Scrum Alliance.
+This course counts for eight Professional Development Units (PDUs).
 See http://ToBeAgile.com/faq for more details about this new certification.

 View a pdf version of this course description.